Rhasidat Adeleke: Career

 In 2017, 14-year-old Rhasidat Adeleke won a junior sprint double at the Irish Schools championships for Presentation College, Terenure.
 A month later, she claimed the silver medal in the 200 metres at the European Youth Olympic Festival held in Győr, Hungary.

-In 2018, she took gold in the event at the European Under-18 Championships staged also in Győr, and a silver at the World U20 Championships in Tampere, Finland, competing in the heats of the 4 x 100 m relay with Molly Scott, Gina Akpe-Moses, Ciara Neville and Patience Jumbo-Gula.
+In 2018, she took gold in the event at the European Under-18 Championships staged also in Győr, and a silver at the World U20 Championships in Tampere, Finland, competing in the heats of the 4 × 100 m relay with Molly Scott, Gina Akpe-Moses, Ciara Neville and Patience Jumbo-Gula.

 In 2019, she claimed the 100 m / 200 m sprint double at the European Youth Olympic Festival held in Baku, Azerbaijan.

 2021-2022

 In 2021, still 18, Adeleke won her first senior international outdoor title followed by winning the 100 m / 200 m sprint double at the European U20 Championships in Tallinn, Estonia, the first women's sprint double at these championships since 2011.
 That same year, she took up a scholarship with the University of Texas at Austin and competed in the US Collegiate Indoor Championships.

 In August 2022, she placed fifth in the 400 metres final at the European Championships held in Munich, setting an Irish record of 50.53 seconds.